News< back to all news

 Other organizations, like the Victoria Humane Society, turned to its existing foster and volunteer network in order to meet the increased demand resulting from closed shelters.
 And organizations such as Vancouver Orphan Kitten Rescue Association and Dees Orphan Kitten Rescue Fund accommodated for the suspension in spay and neuter work by trapping pregnant feral moms to ensure their kittens would not be born wild.

 “Throughout the last few weeks, community rescue organizations have stepped up at a time when the province really needed them,” says Powelson.
-“By adapting their processes, they have been able to avoid even more heart ache, at a time when we know people are feeling anxious.
-It’s inspiring to watched these grass roots organization rise to the challenge.
-Our province really is better off because of the work they do”.
+“By adapting their processes, they have been able to avoid even more heartache, at a time when we know people are feeling anxious.
+It’s inspiring to watch these grassroots organizations rise to the challenge.
+Our province really is better off because of the work they do.”

 Kathy Powelson, Executive Director